-The NAIRU estimation is performed by means of the GAP program, which allows to compute an unobserved component of historical time series and to forecast the future behavior of NAIRU dependent on the exogenously imposed shocks.
-Cyclical component of unemployment is estimated via the Phillips curve modified equation (see Annex General specification of the model used for the NAIRU estimation for the detailed explanation) which incorporates changes in participation rate and work mobility (commuting) between regions as exogenous variables.
+The NAIRU estimation is performed by means of the GAP program (Planas & Rossi, 2004), which allows to compute an unobserved component of historical time series and to forecast the future behavior of the NAIRU depending on the exogenously imposed shocks.
+Cyclical component of unemployment is estimated via the Phillips curve modified equation (see Annex B for the detailed explanation) which incorporates changes in participation rate and work mobility (commuting) between regions as exogenous variables.

-While there is no much doubts about casual link between participation rate and NAIRU dynamics, inclusion of commuting into the equation requires an additional explanation.
-High work mobility is a specific feature of the Belgian labour market with especially large flows of commuters between Brussels and Flanders.
+While there are not many doubts about casual link between the participation rate and the NAIRU dynamics, inclusion of commuting into the equation demands an additional explanation.
+High work mobility is a specific feature of the Belgian labor market.
+Especially large flows of commuters are observed between Brussels and Flanders.
 Figures in Table 1 witness a substantial number of interregional work commuters.
-Thus, the biggest home-work flows in 20079 were observed in the following directions: Brussels-Flanders (10.46%), Flanders-Brussels (8.74%) and Wallonia-Brussels (9.44%).
-Inclusion of the work mobility as an exogenous variable into the second equation helps to achieve a better fit of the model to the regional labour markets behavior.
-Besides, estimation of the significance of the coefficient of the regional mobility rate provides a valuable policy implication.
+Thus, the biggest home-work flows in 2007^8 were observed in the following directions: Brussels-Flanders (10.46%), Flanders-Brussels (8.74%) and Wallonia-Brussels (9.44%).
+Inclusion of work mobility as an exogenous variable into the second equation helps to achieve a better fit of the model to the regional labor markets behavior.
+Besides, estimation of the regional mobility rate coefficient (statistically significant) provides a valuable policy implication.